 - Specify rules to automatically add endpoints to this group.
-Select Add Criteria and choose one of these options.
+Select Add Criteria and choose one or several inclusion criterias.
 Note: You can always add endpoints manually.

-The endpoints matching any of these conditions will be automatically included in the group.
-For example, you can automatically add endpoints that run on Windows Server 2019, Windows 10, or Windows 11, or which names start with WKS.
-Additionally, you can add as many endpoints as you need manually even if they don’t match these rules.
+The endpoints matching any of selected conditions will be automatically included in the group.
+For example, you can automatically add endpoints which names start with WKS-LA, or belong to the Test servers group.
+Additionally, you can later add as many endpoints as you need manually even if they don’t match these rules.

 Adding Endpoints One-by-One

 - Navigate to the group page.

 - Specify endpoints from the list and select Add.

 - Select Import Endpoints.